PREPARING FOR YOUR COPORATE TRANSACTION

 A well set up internal transaction execution team will have a single point person acting as the internal deal captain, clearly identified workstreams, and a single subject matter expert responsible for delivery on each workstream.
 The internal deal captain deals with the external advisors on a daily basis and reports directly to the CEO/Board/shareholders, depending on the reporting lines for the transaction.

-There are significant advantages to having your internal deal in place ahead of the kick-off meeting.
+There are significant advantages to having your internal deal captain in place ahead of the kick-off meeting.
 From the kick-off meeting, the deal captain needs to be ready to take the agreed deal objectives and translate those into your internal execution structures.
 They will need to have already built a clear understanding of your transaction in the corporate context, the timetable, and the advisors in place, so they can be effective from day one.

 … vs. reallocating internally